 Bias binding is such a useful technique and it’s not difficult to master, like everything a little practise makes perfect.
 Bias binding is a great way to finish the raw edge of a garment.
 It is hugely versatile and can be used on necklines, armholes, hems, pretty much anywhere really.
-You can buy ready made binding from your local haberdashery shop or make your own and use up some of those scraps!
+You can buy ready made binding from your local haberdashery shop.
+I like to make my own and use up some of those scraps!

 There are really two types of binding for our purposes:

-DOUBLE BIAS BINDING is on show from the right side of the garment and can be decorative if made in a contrasting fabric.
+Will show on the right side of the garment.
+It can be decorative if made in a contrasting fabric.

-SINGLE BIAS BINDING: It can be used in lieu of a facing on an armhole or neckline, and apart from a row of topstitching, only be seen on the inside.
+It can be used in lieu of a facing on an armhole or neckline.
+Apart from a row of topstitching, only be seen on the inside.

-In this tutorial I’ll show you how to attach your binding, if you want to know how to cut, join, press and sew bias binding, go check out my BIG BIAS BINDING TUTORIAL.
+In this tutorial I’ll show you how to attach your bias binding tape.
+If you want to know how to cut, join, press and sew bias binding, go check out my BIG BIAS BINDING TUTORIAL.

-Double bias binding is used when you want to see it on the right side of a garment, so it is both decorative and practical.
+Double bias binding is used when you want to see it on the right side of a garment.
+It is both decorative and practical.
 YAY, One of my favourite combo’s!

-Take your prepared binding and pin RIGHT side of binding to the RIGHT side of garment aligning the raw edges together.
+Take your prepared binding and pin RIGHT side of binding to the RIGHT side of garment.
+Align the raw edges together.
 Machine stitch along the fold.

 TIP: if you are binding a thicker fabric or a few layers of fabric, take a smaller seam allowance so you have extra binding where you need it to help accommodate that extra bulkiness.